 The bald man reached under his chin and pulled off the rubber mask, revealing his white complexion and green hair.
 He then snapped off the flesh-colored latex gloves.
 “I’m heading to the back to change out of these dull clothes,” the Joker announced.
 “When I get back, we’ve got some searching to do!”

-“For what, boss?”
+“For what, Boss?”
 Southpaw asked.

 “We’re gonna find us an address, and then I’m going to show someone what a true trickster is capable of!
 Ha-ha-ha-ha!”

 In the early evening, James Jesse heard a buzzing of his doorbell at a small apartment he’d been renting.
 “That’s odd,” he said to himself.
-Crossing the room, the blonde man dressed in jeans and a T-shirt checked the peephole.
+Crossing the room, the blond man dressed in jeans and a T-shirt checked the peephole.
 He saw a black man standing there.
 He unchained the lock and opened the door.
 “Yes?”

 “Is this 119 Cany Street?” the man said.
 In his hand was a square box from which rose a wonderful aroma.